JuliGarc91/Flower-Shop-Inventory/README.md

 Botanic Haven is your go-to destination for exploring a diverse and vibrant collection of botanical wonders.
 Whether you are an experienced horticulturist or a novice gardener, we have something for everyone.

+## Installation

+1. Fork and Clone the repository to your local machine.
+2. Open the HTML files in your web browser to start exploring.

 ## Features
+### View Landing Page (New)
+- Explore our newly designed landing page, offering an enticing introduction to the world of botanical wonders at Botanic Haven.

+### Contributor Onboarding and Collection Management (New)
+- Utilize the updated form on the landing page to seamlessly transition into a contributor role.
+- Manage and update our extensive plant collection for a dynamic repository.

 ### Donate a Plant
 - Donors can donate a plant by filling out the fields of the form with the following information: